asr319/ScoutOS/README.md

 The `ScoutOS` folder now contains a FastAPI backend with a Docker-based deployment setup.
 Run `docker-compose up` inside that directory to start the development stack.

 The stack now includes a React dashboard served from the `frontend` container.
 Visit `http://localhost:3000` after running Docker Compose to see live metrics update over WebSockets.
+You can also experiment with the AI chat interface at `/chat.html` which connects to the backend AI API.

 The backend now exposes an AI API at `/api/ai/prompt`.
 Each request persists the prompt and generated response in a local SQLite database so the agent can recall prior interactions.